 International and Interstate Safety Briefing

-A separate safety briefing will be held the day before the event on Friday, 21 February 2020 for interstate and international competitors.
-This briefing is invitation only to interstate, international and regional participants.
+A separate safety briefing will be held the day before the event on Friday, 19 February 2021 for interstate and international competitors.
+This briefing is invitation only to interstate, international and regional participants and will be held at Cottesloe Surf Life Saving Club, 87 Marine Parade Cottesloe.
 If you’re unsure whether your residential address is considered regional, please contact the RCSA as soon as possible.
 If you’re in the metropolitan area of Perth, you’ll be expected to attend the Metro Safety Briefing in early February.

 For the 2020 South32 Rottnest Channel Swim, we were able to work with Network Ten to produce a special edition of TEN News First.
 This video was featured in our 2020 briefings and outlines the rules for this year’s event.
 While we’re constantly working on updating the rules to make the event safer each year, this should give you an overview of what to expect on the day.
 We hope you enjoy!